 As for your license, you’ll probably have somewhere between 60 and 90 days to surrender the license from your old state and apply for one from your new state.

-For your own protection, it is always best to be honest about your state of residence and make sure your license and car insurance are from the same state.
-While it’s sometimes possible to get around this, it’s almost always a bad idea.
+For your protection, it’s always best, to be honest about your state of residence and make sure your license and car insurance are from the same state.